The Most Important Financial Ratios for New Investors

 All financial ratios fall into one of five categories.
 By learning about each of these five categories, you'll know which financial ratio calculations to use when you want to start assessing and analyzing potential investment targets.

 You'll also learn which ratios are calculated to analyze the balance sheet, which ratios are used to interpret the income statement, and which ratios can help you assess a company's peers and its industry.

 Some investors prefer to focus on a financial ratio known as the "price to cash flow ratio" instead of the more famous "price-to-earnings ratio" (or p/e ratio for short).
 Sit back, relax, and grab a cup of coffee because you're about to learn everything you ever wanted to know about this often overlooked stock valuation tool.

 The price to earnings ratio, also known as the p/e ratio, is probably the most famous financial ratio in the world.
 It is used as a quick and dirty way to determine how "cheap" or "expensive" the stock is.
 The best way to think of it is how much you are willing to pay for every $1 in earnings a company generates.
 Learn how to calculate it, and much more.

 While the price to earnings ratio (or p/e ratio for short) is the most popular way to measure the relative valuation of two stocks, the PEG ratio goes one step further.
 It stands for the price-to-earnings-to-growth ratio.
 As you can tell by its title, the PEG ratio factors in a company's growth.

-The asset turnover financial ratio calculates the total sales for each dollar of asset a company owns.
-It measures a company's efficiency in using its assets.
+The asset turnover financial ratio calculates the total sales generated by each dollar of assets a company owns.
+In other words, it measures how efficiently a company has been using its assets.

 Like the price to earnings ratio, the current ratio is one of the most famous of all financial ratios.
 It serves as a test of a company's financial strength and relative efficiency.
 For instance, you can tell if a company has too much, or too little, cash on hand.